-The California Department of Public Health (CDPH) issued an advisory regarding wildfire smoke inhalation, including steps to take when residents are able to return to the area safely.
+The California Department of Public Health (CDPH) issues advisories regarding wildfire smoke inhalation, including steps to take when residents are able to return to the area safely.
 CDPH also has a very informative Wildfire Smoke FAQs, which answers questions related to issues such as reducing exposure to smoke, effects on health and water supplies, and the ineffectiveness of masks.

-The South Coast Air Quality Management District (SCAQMD) continues the smoke advisory that was issued on November 9, which details the status of the Woolsey and Hill Fires, projected movement of smoke by wind patterns and the areas affected by direct smoke and unhealthful air quality.
+The South Coast Air Quality Management District (SCAQMD) issues smoke advisories that detail the status of fires in Los Angeles and other counties.
 You can see their daily advisory updates and access other air quality resources at the SCAQMD website.

 L.A.
 Care wants our members, colleagues, staff and residents to know that our thoughts are with you.
 We're also sharing some messages from public safety agencies in the hopes that they will help you and your loved ones during this dangerous time.